 - (1) As with maintenance, consider whether the priority of the work can be set as (1) work outside the safety protection region (outside the safety fence), (2) work inside the safety protection region (inside the safety fence) with the power turned off,(3) work inside the safety protection region (inside the safety fence) with automatic operation canceled.
-If work must be carried out inside the safety protection region (inside the safety fence) always set the controller mode switch to "Teach" and set the teaching pendant "Enable/ Disable" switch to "Enable". - (2) Be sure to place working notices on the power supply and start switches to prevevt a third oerson from operating them them carelessly.
+If work must be carried out inside the safety protection region (inside the safety fence) always set the controller mode switch to "Teach" and set the teaching pendant "Enable/ Disable" switch to "Enable". - (2) Be sure to place working notices on the power supply and start switches to prevent a third person from operating them carelessly.
 If necessary, provide a watchman to operate the emergency stop device immediately when the robot operates unexpectedly. - (3) If an alarm occurs on the robot, first check the alarm number or error mode which is useful is useful for trouble shooting.
 Record this information and refer to the corresponding pages of the manual. - (4) If the content of trouble shooting exceeds the range of the user, consult with our service shop as far as the robot is concerned with the trouble.

-3.9 Modifications
+2.9 Modifications

-- (1) Avoid modifications based on user-judgements, and use of maintenance parts other than those desighnated.
+- (1) Avoid modifications by user-judgements, and you must use the specified maintenance parts.
 Never modify the sections related to safety, such as the emergency stop. - (2) Faults caused by modifications made by the user will not be covered by the warranty.

-3.10 Disposal
+2.10 Disposal